LPrendergast/LPrendergast/README.md

 Hello, I'm Luke, a software developer from 🇮🇪 Ireland, currently living in London.
-Currently working at Aschom Technologies with React Native.
+Currently working at Ashcom Technologies with React Native.

 I'm a Full Stack Developer with a BSc in Music, Media & Performance Technology. 🎸 🎶